LuciusofLegend/Gateway/README.md

 ### Project Goals

-- A fun, open world experience
+- Simple building and engaging adventures
-- Polished gameplay and visuals
+- Cohesive gameplay and visuals
-- Open to community feedback
+- Responsiveness to feedback
-- Code repackaged as individual mods
+- Compatibility

-Issues and suggestions regarding these goals are more than welcome!
+If you see anything we can change to better meet these goals, *please* make an issue!

 ### Version Scheme